forgi86/pytorch-ident/README.md

 ```
 git clone https://github.com/forgi86/pytorch-ident.git
 ```
 in a terminal to clone the project using git.
-Alternatively, download the zipped pyMPC project from [this link](https://github.com/forgi86/pytorch-ident/zipball/master) and extract it in a local folder
+Alternatively, download the zipped project from [this link](https://github.com/forgi86/pytorch-ident/zipball/master) and extract it in a local folder

 2. Install pytorch-ident by running
 ```